dannycab/phy481msu_f2018/assignments/homework5.md

 ---
 layout: homework
 use_math: true
-title: Homework 5 (Due October 4th)
+title: Homework 5 (Due October 5th)
 ---

 Homework 5 continues with exploring relationships between electric charge, electric field, electric potential.
 In addition, it asks you to explore a major conceptual issue with regard to energy.
-This homework also has a review problem that requests that you write an exam problem and share it with a classmate to solve.
-You will turn in your problem, the goals associated with it, and the solution that you wrote for it.
-You will also turn in the solution to your classmates problem and a paragraph about what you struggled with in solving it.
-To receive full credit, both must be judged to be exam quality (not just factoids and mathematical manipulation!)
+This homework is much shorter than the usual homework because of Exam 1.

 #### 1. Screened Coulomb Potential